armandofox/audience1st/_posts/2017-11-03-setting-up-productions.md

 ## Adding Show Dates (Performances) to Each Show

 Click on the name of a show to see its details, including its list of performance dates at the bottom of the page.
-To add new performance dates, click "Add a Performance" and fill in the recurring information;
+To add new performance dates, click "Add Performances...".
+You can add multiple show dates in one step if all of the show dates share common attributes such as the curtain time.

-for example, you might first add all the Friday and Saturday evening performances, then click "Save & Add More Dates", then add all the Sunday matinees.
+Suppose the show will have a performance every Friday and Saturday at 8 pm and every Sunday at 2 pm, each weekend in October.
+You can add all of the Friday and Saturday performances in one step by checking off Friday and Saturday, setting the time to 8 pm, and using the date picker to select October 1-31.
+You can then click the "Save & Add More Dates for This Show" button.
+Next, check off Sunday, set the start time to 2 pm, and again specify a date range of October 1-31.
+This time click "Save & Back to List of Shows".

+If the performances follow a common pattern but there are just a few anomalies, you might still choose to create the performances in one step.
+Then you can go back and individually edit the anomalies.
+In the example above with shows every weekend in October, suppose you want to give the first Friday performance a description of "Opening night".
+You can still create all of the Friday and Saturday performances in one step and then edit the first Friday performance to fill in its description.

+You may add dates to a show individually or multiple at one time.
 Continue adding performances until all the performances for this show have been added.
-It doesn't matter in what order you add them, as they'll always be listed in date order.
+It doesn't matter in what order you add performances, as they'll always be listed in date order.

 ## General Admission or Reserved Seating?